Louisville Bankruptcy Attorney

 For example, child support and alimony obligations, as well as most property or trust taxes owed to government agencies, cannot be discharged in bankruptcy.
 Additionally, debts incurred through willful or malicious injury to another person or their property or debts arising from DUI-related accidents may not be eligible for discharge.

-The bankruptcy Discharge Process in Louisville, KY
+The Bankruptcy Discharge Process in Louisville, KY

 In Louisville, KY, the discharge process in a bankruptcy case can be complex and time-consuming.